BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 19/10/2019
 ---
 Another good day :).
 I did some homework for studies + I got invited on wedding 👰🤵.
 I wrote about my friend who got engaged about a month ago.
 They invited me and all my family to the wedding :).
 I'm happy about this and I want to go there!

+20/10/2019
+---
+Thank you God for that wonderful Sunday.
+We were celebrating thanksgiving holiday at our church.
+We had dinner and it was a good time that we spent together. 🦃🥕

+21/10/2019
+---
+Mooonday!
+Who hates Mondays❓I don't!
+Of course, it would be perfect to have a longer weekend but if I like my job it's not like: 'arghhhh..
+5 days until the weekend again'.
+Try to like your job and Monday will be a pleasure for you! 🔥❤

+22/10/2019
+---
+I spoke to one of my teachers today and I don't have to attend his workshops 😎😎.
+Of course I have to do everything other students do but I can do it from my home :)!

+23/10/2019
+---
+Today I started training on clean code & writing good tests.
+After the training, I met our trainer and went out to a local meeting of a java group called jsession.
+A lot of knowledge for one day! 👍🔥

+24/10/2019
+---
+Second day of training.
+It was quite better - we talked about tdd and practiced it 👨🏻 💻.
+I spent the second part of the day studying and doing projects for studies..
+Sounds interesting, huh? 🙄

+25/10/2019
+---
+Last day of training 🙄.
+I knew about most of the things that the trainer told us, but I still treat this training as valuable because I learned some details 👍

+26/10/2019
+---
+Today I've been at the [DevForge](https://www.facebook.com/KonferencjaDevForge/) conference in Bialystok.
+Presentations on the conference was technically advanced and had high quality 🔥👍❤.
+As always after conferences now there are some aspects to think about in my career...🤔